 Pulmonary stenosis varies according to how much of the blood flow is blocked.
 A child

 child with mild pulmonary stenosis may have few or no symptoms.
-He or she may get
+They may get

+symptoms

-symptoms later in life.
+later in life.
 The blockage and symptoms can get worse over time.
-It is
+It is uncommon for

 Pulmonary stenosis often occurs as part of other complex congenital heart defects.